nerds-odd-e/doughnut/README.md

 ./setup-doughnut-dev.sh
 ```

-If you hit problems with the above quick-start setup, you should manually walk-through the [local development environment nix setup](./docs/nix.md).
+If you hit problems with the above quick-start setup, you should manually walk through the [local development environment nix setup](./docs/nix.md).

 ### 2. Setup and run doughnut with migrations in 'E2E' profile (backend app started on port 9081)